International Studies MAIS Handbook

 For technical or software problems with the computers in the Jackson School, contact Mark.

-An International Studies degree consists of three core courses, a two-year (six quarter) colloquium, one economics course, one advanced methods course, language courses, focus courses in two of three areas, two research papers, or one thesis, and a final oral examination.
+An International Studies degree consists of three core courses, the graduate colloquium series, one advanced methods course, language courses, focus courses in two of three areas, two research papers, or one thesis, and a final oral examination.

 Students can pursue either a stand-alone MAIS degree, or pursue the degree concurrently while obtaining a second degree in one of six professional schools.
 A concurrent-degree student may transfer after completing one year of a professional degree program, or may be admitted simultaneously.
 Course requirements and schedule completion are slightly different for concurrent-MAIS and stand-alone MAIS degrees.